Zilliqa/scilla/README.md

 ```
 ### Vim plugin for Scilla

+A vim plugin for editing Scilla contracts is [provided](./misc/vim-plugin).

 You can install the vim config files through Pathogen by:
 ```
 git clone https://github.com/edisonljh/vim-scilla.git ~/.vim/bundle/vim-scilla